 The 2014 Budget provides 11 County-run aquatic facilities.
-Community partners
+Community partners such as local municipalities and school districts provide over 20 aquatic facilities with

 38.0 FTE are provided in this program area to operate and maintain indoor pools, outdoor pools, and water parks for public use.
 This represents a decrease of 20.5 FTE due to a reallocation of seasonal employees to other program areas and a reduction in the number of aquatic facilities.
 Tax Levy decreases \$582,824 \$348,362 for major maintenance, and expenditure authority increases in Aquatic Operations by \$613,133 and revenues increase by \$195,371, for a tax levy increase of \$348,362.7 while